d11wtq/dm-sql-finders/README.md

 ### Method chaining

 Method chaining with `#by_sql`, for the most part, works just like with `#all`.
-There are some current limitations, such as overriding `:links` (i.e. changing the JOIN condition in the SQL) and reversing the order of a query that used `ORDER BY` in the SQL, rather than via an `:order` option.
+There are some current limitations, such as reversing the order of a query that used `ORDER BY` in the SQL, rather than via an `:order` option.

 Also note the you may not currently chain `#by_sql` calls together.  `#by_sql` must, logically, always be the first call in the chain.